Yemen Humanitarian Crisis

 • Orphans of Yemen

 Since the start of the Yemen War, a staggering 1.1 million have been made Orphans.
 Many Yemeni Orphans are having to fend for themselves.
 They don’t have anyone to provide basic life necessities like food, water, clothes & education.
-In a country where 80% of its population is dependant on help from Internation Charities like Dabbagh Welfare Trust, what chance will an Orphan have to survive among the crowd of adults looking for food for their families?
+In a country where 80% of its population is dependent on help from international charities like the Dabbagh Welfare Trust, what chance will an Orphan have to survive among the crowd of adults looking for food for their families?

 Story of Anas – A Yemeni Orphan